shokuninstudio/OpenEXR-Viewer/README.md

 ## License

-This project is licensed under the BSD 2-Clause License.
+This project is licensed under the Apache License Version 2.0.

 [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) for EXR file support